-The new History GCSE course builds on the approach to the study of History taken in Key Stage 3.
+The History GCSE course builds on the approach to the study of History taken in Key Stage 3.
 It seeks to further develop a passion for the subject by providing students with a broad experience of different historical periods and themes.
 Over the two-year course, students will therefore study four discrete topics spread over three exam papers.

-In Year 10, we start with a development study, Medicine and Health Through time, c.1250 to present, in which we cover almost 1000 years of history, using the theme of medicine to help us understand key historical periods.
+In Year 10, we start with a development study, Medicine Through Time, c.1250 to present, in which we cover almost 1000 years of history, using the theme of medicine to help us understand key historical periods.
 We follow this with an in-depth study on Weimar and Nazi Germany, 1918-1939, in which we study Germany in the 1920s followed by the rise of the Nazis, and then life in Nazi Germany in the 1930s.

 In Year 11, we again study two contrasting options.
-We start with Early Elizabetha§n England 1558-88, and learn about Elizabethan Government and religion, challenges to Elizabeth and trade and explorations.
-We then learn about the Cold War from 1941 to 1991 from the origins of the Cold War, through its main crises and to its end with the collapse of the USSR in 1991.
+We start with Early Elizabethan England 1558-88, and learn about Elizabethan government and religion, challenges to Elizabeth and Elizabethan Society in the age of exploration.
+We then learn about the Cold War from 1941 to 1991 from the origins of the Cold War, through its main crises and to its end with the collapse of the Soviet Union in 1991.